frobware/openshift-dev/azure-upi-install-scripts/README.md

 The installation steps are automatic once the initial `openshift-install create install-config` step has been run.

+The install scripts have been exercised on both Linux and macOS.

+## Prerequisites

+The script requires `yq` at v4 or later.

 ## Prep

 	$ git clone https://github.com/frobware/openshift-dev